cronuseo/cronuseo/README.md

 ## Get started

-> Note : cronuseo still in the experimental stage.
-Only tested in the local environment.
+> Note : Cronuseo is still in the experimental stage.
+Recently, on May 25, 2023, it was tested on [Choreo](https://wso2.com/choreo/), the cloud native application development platform provided by WSO2.
+Let's goo!

 You can use Docker to run cronuseo locally
 ### Set up the local environment